yiisoft/yii2/docs/guide/concept-di-container.md

 ```

 Behind the scene, the DI container does much more work than just creating a new object.
-The container will first inspect the class constructor to find out dependent class or interface names
+The container will first inspect the class constructor to find out dependency class or interface names
 and then automatically resolve those dependencies recursively.

 The following code shows a more sophisticated example.
 The `UserLister` class depends on an object implementing